Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Introduction

-Our contributions are: \begin{enumerate} \item A maximum likelihood model that takes as inputs a time series of segmented images and provides a test statistic that captures the likelihood that a facility expanded; \item A demonstration that this model can detect expansion of CAFO facilities in Indiana with high-cadence satellite imagery; \item A comparison to show that this model provides substantial improvement relative to changepoint detection baselines. \end{enumerate}
+Our contributions are: \begin{enumerate} \item A new time series dataset of 145,053 hand-validated segmented satellite images (GeoTiffs) for 1,513 CAFO facilities from January 1 to December 31, 2019;\footnote{Our underlying imagery comes from Planet Labs's PlanetScope Daily Imagery.} \item A maximum likelihood model that takes as inputs a time series of segmented images and provides a test statistic that captures the likelihood that a facility expanded; \item A demonstration that this model can detect the expansion of CAFO facilities in Indiana with high-cadence satellite imagery; \item A comparison to show that this model provides substantial improvement relative to changepoint detection baselines. \end{enumerate}